 How We Use React Native Within Our Products at Runtastic

-Very likely most of you don’t know it, but we at Runtastic are using React Native as a framework for our News Feed to improve social interaction between our users, within our Results, Runtastic, Steps, and Balance apps.
+Very likely most of you don’t know it, but we at Runtastic are using React Native as a framework for our News Feed to improve social interaction between our users, within our Results and Runtastic app.

 What Is React Native and How Is It Used?

 Furthermore, it’s also possible to use a subset of CSS to arrange and style the user interface.

 Usually you would develop a certain functionality or feature, once for iOS (using Swift) and once for Android (using Kotlin).
 Since most of this functionality and/or the user interface for that part is going to be very similar on both platforms, it makes sense to share its source code between the different platforms.
 Also for features that are mainly content driven, like a News Feed, you may want to improve and extend the content representation in a fast cadence to drive user interaction and engagement.